Enjoy sex like you used to

 Although it’s rare, you may experience pelvic organ prolapse, which is when a pelvic organ moves out of place.
 Pelvic organ prolapse in men usually affects the rectum, causing it to protrude out of the anus.

-You might also experience sexual issues, including erectile dysfunction or different types of ejaculatory dysfunction like:
+You might also experience sexual dysfunctions, including erectile dysfunction or different types of ejaculatory dysfunction like:

 Not every man with pelvic floor dysfunction will experience all of the above symptoms.
-For some men, the condition may mostly affect their ability to urinate, while others might primarily experience difficulty with bowel movements.
+For some men, a tight or weak pelvic floor may mostly affect their ability to urinate, while others might primarily experience difficulty with bowel movements.

 But as you can imagine, pelvic floor issues of all types can affect your quality of life.
 That’s why it’s a good idea to speak with a healthcare professional if you notice any signs of pelvic floor dysfunction.